Murder of Jullebee Ranara

-The Death of Jullebee Ranara, an Overseas Filipino Worker in Kuwait, was established to have occurred after her body was found buried in the desert on January 21, 2023.
+Jullebee Cabilis Ranara (July 17, 1988 – January 21, 2023) was an Overseas Filipino Worker who was found dead in the desert on January 21, 2023, in Kuwait.
 She was reportedly raped, murdered, burnt and thrown in the desert.
 The death revived public discourse on the plight of Filipino migrant workers living in Kuwait.

 Background

 Jullebee Ranara

-Jullebee Cabilis Ranara (July 17, 1988 – January 21, 2023) was a 34-year old woman and an Overseas Filipino Worker (OFW) who was serving as a domestic worker for her last employer in Kuwait.
+Jullebee Cabilis Ranara was a 34-year-old woman and an Overseas Filipino Worker (OFW) who was serving as a domestic worker for her last employer in Kuwait.
 Ranara got employed through the facilitation of Philippine-based employment agency Catalist International Manpower Services Company and its overseas counterpart in Kuwait, Platinum International Office for Recruitment of Domestic Manpower.